 Ease of Use

 Other than simple startup and use procedures, some mowers have advanced safety features.
 Removable lockout switches allow users to keep children from accidentally starting the mower.
-Throttle bars or triggers that a user can release to quickly shut the mower down are also important, especially in the event of a fall.
+Throttle bars or triggers a user can release to quickly shut down the mower are also important, especially in the event of a fall.

 Weight and Storage